Siam Nikaya

-The Siam (also Siyamopali and Siyam) Nikaya is a monastic order within Sri Lankan Buddhism, founded by Upali Thera and located predominantly around the city of Kandy.
-It is so named because it originated within Thailand (formerly known in Sri Lanka as "Siyam Deshaya" and Europe as the "Kingdom of Siam").
-The Siyam Nikaya has two major divisions (Malwatta and Asgiriya) and five other divisions within these two major units.
-The Malwatta and Asgiriya chapters have two separate Maha Nayakas or chief Monks.
+The Siam Nikaya is a monastic order within Sri Lankan Buddhism, founded by Upali Thera of Siam, on the initiatives taken by Weliwita Sri Saranankara Thera to revive Buddhism in Sri Lanka in the mid-18th century.
+At the beginning it was located predominantly around the city of Kandy but now has spread to the other parts of the country as well.
+It is named as 'Siam' because it was originated within Thailand (formerly known in Sri Lanka as "Siam Deshaya" and Europe as the "Kingdom of Siam").
+The Siam Nikaya has two major divisions (Malwatta and Asgiriya) and five other divisions within these two major units.
+The Malwatta and Asgiriya chapters have two separate Maha Nayaka Theras or Chief Monks.